HafsaAwan/HafsaAwan/README.md

 <h1 align="center">Hi 👋, I'm Hafsa Awan</h1>
-<h3 align="center">A passionate Full-stack web developer.
-I am polishing my skills as well as exploring Blockchain world!</h3>
+<h3 align="center">A Python programmer, AI enthusiast, and Full-stack web developer.
+I am polishing my skills as well as exploring the Blockchain world!
+I am also learning a lot on Generative AI!</h3>

-- 🌱 I’m currently learning **TypeScript, Solidity, Web3, NFT Development**
+- 🌱 I’m well defined in two words: "Passionate Learner"

 - 💬 Ask me about **HTML/CSS, JavaScript, React, Python, or any other stuff.
 I will be happy to help!**